mzhang28/blog/content/posts/2022-05-09-installing-nixos-on-encrypted-zfs.md

 +++

-This is mostly to serve as a reference for how I set up my machine, so I can look back on it later.
-I'll be installing NixOS on my desktop, with the following specs:
+This is mostly to serve as a reference for how I set up my machine, so I can look back on it later. <!--more--> I'll be installing NixOS on my desktop, with the following specs:

 - CPU: AMD Ryzen 7 3700X
 - GPU: NVIDIA GeForce RTX 3080 Ti